 Women have their own unique health care needs.
 To stay well, women should make regular screenings a priority.
-In addition to the services listed in the Adult Health section, women should also discuss the recommendations listed on this chart with their doctor.
+In addition to the screenings and vaccinations listed in the Adult Health section, women should also discuss the recommendations listed on the chart below with their doctor.